-It may be argued that the goodness of estimates could be affected by a specific set of parameters.
-In order to address such type of questions we propose a set of robustness checks.
-At first, we run the algorithm on the basket call example by varying the dimension of the problem.
-In Table \ref{tab:SimRes} we show the results which display an error lower than 1\% in all cases.

-It is important to note that by increasing the number of time steps, the proposed procedure implies a substantial growth in the number of parameters to be estimated, since each additional time step implies the introduction of two additional neural networks whose parameters need to be estimated.
-For this reason, as the number of time steps increases, it could be necessary to increase the number of iterations of the optimizer.
-This is shown in Table \ref{tab:SimResLambda2}: moving from $20000$ to $40000$ iterations, we can reduce the error of the procedure from $7.01\%$ to $0.03\%$.
+Finally, we vary the intensity jump parameter $\lambda$, and rerun the five dimensional experiment for $\lambda\in\{0.1,0.3,0.5,0.7,0.9,1.1,1.3\}$.
+In Figure \ref{fig:densityComp} we display the effect of the choice of different intensity parameters on the tail distribution of log-prices distributions.

-Finally, we control for the intensity jump parameter $\lambda$, see Table \ref{tab:SimResLambda}.
-The intuition behind the experiment is the following: if the jump intensity/activity is high, a finer time discretization grid will be needed in order to realistically approximate the trajectories of the FBSDE.
-As expected, we find that the error substantially increases when $\lambda$ increases, thus signaling the need to introduce a finer time discretization.
-We remark however that the values of $\lambda$ we are employing in the present experiment are much higher in comparison to those obtained from a calibration to prices of financial products, see among others \citet{kienitz2013financial}.
+The intuition behind the experiment is the following: if the jump intensity/activity is high, a finer time discretization may be needed in order to accurately approximate the trajectories of the FBSDE.
+From the presentation of our proposed algorithm, it is clear that it allows for multiple jumps between adjacent time points.
+However, it remains to be investigated how this affects the accuracy of the algorithm in practice.
+In Table \ref{tab:SimResLambda_high} we compare our approximate initial values of the BSDE with reference solutions computed with Monte Carlo sampling.
+Moreover, We include the probability of having more than one jump between adjacent time points which is given by $1 - \big(\text{e}^{-\lambda \Delta t} (1+\lambda\Delta t)\big)^{dM}$ for each realization of the asset process $\widetilde{X}$.
+As we can see in Table \ref{tab:SimResLambda_high}, we can obtain high accuracy of the approximate initial value even with jump intensities which implies that we almost have a $10\%$ probability of having at least two jumps between adjacent time points somewhere in each sample.} We remark however that the values of $\lambda$ we are employing in the present experiment are much higher in comparison to those obtained from a calibration to prices of financial products, see among others \citet{kienitz2013financial}.